The Messenger of Prayers: The Sacred Legend of the Native Eagle

 The Creator saw their desire, but a bridge was needed.

-A being capable of rising high enough to bridge the distance between the world of humans and that of the Spirit.
+A being capable of rising high enough to cross the distance between the human world and the Spirit world.

 Then the eagle spread its wings.